GoCon/2019-Spring/content/pages/home.md

 # Talks

-CfP is now open!
-Please submit your talk via [PaperCall](https://www.papercall.io/gocon-tokyo-2019).
+~~CfP is now open!
+Please submit your talk via [PaperCall](https://www.papercall.io/gocon-tokyo-2019).~~

+Thank you for your proposal!
+Please wait our next announce.

 # Code of Conduct